 A person with atrial fibrillation may also have a related heart rhythm problem called atrial flutter.

-Blood clotting is a normal process that prevents the loss of blood.
+Blood clotting is a normal process that prevents blood loss.
 However, sometimes, disorders of the clotting system or injuries cause blood clots to form when they are not needed.
 In this case, the clots may cause significant complications.
 Blood clots can form in the veins (blood vessels that return blood to the heart after the tissues have used oxygen) and the arteries (blood vessels that carry oxygenated blood from the heart to all body parts).

-The symptom of a blood clot depends on the location of the clot.
+The symptoms of a blood clot depend on its location.
 Clots in the coronary arteries can cause chest pain and the accompanying symptoms of a heart attack.
 A stroke can occur if a clot forms in an artery of the brain.
-Clots in the extremities can cause a pallor or whitening of the area, weakness, loss of sensation, or paralysis.
+Clots in the extremities can cause pallor or whitening of the area, weakness, loss of sensation, or paralysis.
 Clots in the intestinal arteries can cause intense pain and bloody diarrhea.

 Edema is the medical term for excess fluid that causes noticeable swelling or fluid collection.
 Edema can be generalized and occur in many places in the body or localized to specific regions.
 Types of edema include: